NITDgpOS/contribute/README.md

 2.3.1 :001 > Contribute::Finder.new('language:ruby').find
 ```

-Take at look at [what enemies are up to](https://github.com/NIT-dgp/contribute/issues).
+Take at look at [our issues board](https://github.com/NIT-dgp/contribute/issues).
-Slay many bug, you will.
-Yes, hmmm.

 ## License